Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 It also implements the custom `ExternalFeedListener` interface to receive updates from the `ExternalFeedSimulator` instance (see next point)
 * `ExternalFeedSimulator.java` is the same exact class from the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java).
 It randomly generates the stock quotes used by the demo.
-* `ServerMain.java` is the main of the remote server application.
-It instantiate a DataProviderServer and a MetadataProviderServer and launches them using the `ServerStarter` class.
+* `ServerMain.java` is the main of the Remote Server application.
+It instantiates a DataProviderServer and a MetadataProviderServer and launches them using the `ServerStarter` class.
 * `OutPrintLog.java` is a simple implementation of the LoggerProvider interface.
 It provides the library with a logging layer that prints messages on the system out.
 The LoggerProvider interface can be easily implemented to wrap any third-party logging library like logj4 or logback